logseq/docs/db-version.md

 * `Property type`: This determines what type a property's property values will have.
 Once a property is used this field cannot change.
 If you're unsure of what type to choose, use `Text`.
 See [property-types](#property-types) for more.
 * `Default value`: This sets the default value for a property.
 See [property-default-values](#property-default-values) for more.
 * `Available choices`: This limits a property to only have one of the defined choices.
 See [property choices](#property-choices) for more.
+* `Checkbox state mapping`: For properties that have [property choices](#property-choices), this defines mapping two choices to be checked or unchecked on a checkbox.
+To enable seeing the checkbox, configure the `Show as checkbox on ...` field.
 * `Multiple values`: When selected, a property can have multiple values associated with it.
 All property types can have multiple values except for checkbox and datetime.
 * `UI position`: This determines where the property values are displayed.
 By default the values are displayed as a row-like block under a block (`Block properties`).
 You can also choose to display property values at the beginning like task status, under a block like deadline date, or at the end of a block.
 * `Hide by default`: When selected, a property won't be visible on any of its blocks by default.
 But it will be visible if you zoom in on its blocks or display them in the sidebar.
 * `Hide empty value`: When selected, a property won't be visible on a block if it is has an empty property value.

+Some property fields are only configurable from certain contexts:
+* `Show as checkbox on ...`: This appears when clicked from a node or from a tag's `Tag properties`.
+When selected, a checkbox will show on that node or any node with that tag respectively.
+For this to take affect, the property must have configured `Checkbox state mapping`.

 ### Built-in Properties